amberstar/the-component-pattern/README.md

 **The idea behind operators are simple:**

-- a useful abstraction are "as much process with as little content as possible".
+- a useful abstraction is "as much process with as little content as possible".
 - processing a value should not be coupled to it's delivery method. (such as observable operators)

 ```swift